antonytuff/antonytuff.github.io/content/posts/HTB-Cicada-Walkthrough.md

 | _3268_ | _ldap_         | _Global Catalog Service (non-secure) – LDAP queries across multiple domains._                             | _Unauthorized Enumeration of Domains, Credential Harvesting, LDAP Injection_                         |
 | _3269_ | _ldaps_        | _Secure Global Catalog Service – Secure LDAP queries across multiple domains._                            | _Exploiting Weak Encryption, Misconfigured Secure Communication, Unauthorized Directory Enumeration_ |
 |        |                |                                                                                                           |                                                                                                      |

-Using Crackmapexec to check the hostname and Windows server type
+Using Crackmapexec to check the hostname and Windows server type I also decided to test if we can perform **RID Brute-forcing** using crackmapexec to enumerate user accounts in the Domain Controller (DC).
+This method works by leveraging Relative Identifier (RID) values and exploits the ability to query Security Identifiers (SIDs) and resolve them to usernames, often without requiring authentication
+Thanks to ippsec you can check manager box

+*Hulla!* We have successfully enumerated a list of possible usernames.
+With this list, we can now attempt AS-REP Roasting attack to check if any accounts allow pre-authentication and retrieve their hashed credentials.) this didn't yield out any results as shown in the screenshot below
+##### RID Brute-forcing with CrackMapExec